AnnaPolovkova/simple-budget-tracker/README.md

 - **Elmish** – Elm architecture in F#
 - **Feliz** – React bindings for F#
 - **Bulma** – CSS framework for modern UI
+-
+---

+## 📚 About
+Developed as a mid-term project (Project Alpha) for the F# Programming course at the University of Dunaújváros, Hungary.

+Instructor: Adam Granicz, IntelliFactory

 ---